-Between 2013 and 2014, the relative abundance of juvenile striped bass in the Chesapeake Bay increased.
-In Maryland waters, the abundance index rose from 3.42 to 4.06.
-In Virginia waters, the index rose from 10.92 to 11.37.
-These index values are about equal to the average historic values in each state, and are a significant increase from the low recruitment seen in the region in 2012.
+Between 2014 and 2015, the relative abundance of juvenile striped bass in the Chesapeake Bay increased.
+In Maryland waters, the abundance index rose from 4.06 to 10.67, which is approximately double the long-term average.
+In Virginia waters, the index rose from 11.37 to 12, which is about equal to average historic values.

 Striped bass are a sought-after commercial and recreational catch and a key predator in the Chesapeake Bay food web.
 Andrew Turner from the National Oceanic and Atmospheric Administration (NOAA)/Versar explains why the fish is so unique.
 Learn more about striped bass in the Chesapeake Bay Program’s online Field Guide.

 The Chesapeake Bay is one of the most important striped bass breeding habitats on the East Coast, supporting valuable commercial and recreational fisheries.
-To monitor the reproductive success of striped bass, scientists take annual seine net samples in noted spawning areas.
+To monitor the reproductive success of striped bass, scientists take annual seine net samples in noted spawning areas, which include the Choptank, Potomac and Nanticoke rivers in Maryland and the Rappahannock, York and James rivers in Virginia.
 The average number of young-of-the-year striped bass—or rockfish that are less than one year old—in each seine haul is known as the juvenile abundance index.

 The abundance indices developed in Maryland and Virginia document the annual variation in striped bass year classes and help scientists evaluate the health of the striped bass stock.
 These indices also serve as early indicators of future adult fish abundance, helping managers predict the amount of adult fish that will be available for commercial and recreational fishermen.